OS-EDA/Course/Chapter_05_PDK/c05_lecture.md

 * MOS/HBT Measurements in MDM format
 * Project Roadmap Gantt chart

-### Standard cell library

-ToDo:

-* Where in the RTl-to-GDS is the cell library needed?
-* Design to cells to GDS and Tapeout
-* Naming of the cells

-### A single cell from the library

-ToDo:

-* Pick one cell
-* Pictures of the layers of the cell
-    * Klayout
-    * 3D Rederings?
-* Schematic of the cell

 ### Layer stack
 IHP sg13g2 Layers in a picture.